rhardih/gallo/README.md

 ```

 Apart from the main application service, [redis](https://redis.io/) is included
-for caching HTML template renderings and API responses from Trello.
+for caching.
+Currently HTML template renderings and API responses from Trello
+are cached.

 ### Environment